Decorated cospans via the Grothendieck construction

 Dangling-edge graphs are evidently a subset of the objects of a copresheaf category.
 A morphism of dangling-edge graphs is a morphism in this copresheaf category, i.e., a commutative diagram:

 We are going to construct a double category whose objects are finite sets, regarded as shrubs, and whose proarrows are dangling-edge graphs with specified incoming and outgoing edges.
 Composition of proarrows will glue outgoing edges of the first graph to incoming edges of the second graph.
-To do this construction, we’ll need the edge-analogue of the functor that sends a finite set V to the category of graphs with vertex set V. Unfortunately, the injectivity condition in dangling-edge graphs causes complications.
+To do this construction, we’ll need the edge-analogue of the functor that sends a finite set to the category of graphs with vertex set .
+Unfortunately, the injectivity condition in dangling-edge graphs causes complications.

-Let \operatorname{Arc}: \mathsf{FinSet}\to \mathsf{Cat} be the functor that sends a finite set A to the category of dangling-edge graphs with edge set A. The morphisms in this category are edge-preserving morphisms of dangling-edge graphs, whose I and O components are necessarily injective.
-For any function f: A \to A', the functor \operatorname{Arc}(f) is defined in terms of the following commutative diagram.
+Let be the functor that sends a finite set to the category of dangling-edge graphs with edge set .
+The morphisms in this category are edge-preserving morphisms of dangling-edge graphs, whose and components are necessarily injective.
+For any function , the functor is defined in terms of the following commutative diagram.

 This requires some explanation.
-Given a dangling-edge graph G \in \operatorname{Arc}(A), we construct another dangling-edge graph \operatorname{Arc}(f)(G) \in \operatorname{Arc}(A') by taking the epi-mono factorizations of f \circ s and f \circ t, which define I_0' and O_0' respectively, and then taking N_0' to be the colimit of the diagram of finite sets: I_0' \twoheadleftarrow I \xrightarrow{p} N \xleftarrow{q} O \twoheadrightarrow O_0'.
-In effect, we take the edges a' \in A' to be incoming or outgoing whenever possible—whenever a' is not in the image of f \circ s or f \circ t—and then we quotient the nodes as freely as possible to obtain a morphism G \to \operatorname{Arc}(f)(G) in \mathsf{DGraph}.
-The functor \operatorname{Arc}(f) also acts on morphisms in \operatorname{Arc}(A), the description of which we omit.
-The functorality of \operatorname{Arc}: \mathsf{FinSet}\to \mathsf{Cat} follows from the uniqueness of epi-mono factorizations and colimits.
-Actually, since this uniqueness holds only up to unique isomorphism, \operatorname{Arc} is a pseudofunctor, but we aren’t going to worry about that.
+Given a dangling-edge graph , we construct another dangling-edge graph by taking the epi-mono factorizations of and , which define and respectively, and then taking to be the colimit of the diagram of finite sets: In effect, we take the edges to be incoming or outgoing whenever possible—whenever is not in the image of or —and then we quotient the nodes as freely as possible to obtain a morphism in .
+The functor also acts on morphisms in , the description of which we omit.
+The functorality of follows from the uniqueness of epi-mono factorizations and colimits.
+Actually, since this uniqueness holds only up to unique isomorphism, is a pseudofunctor, but we aren’t going to worry about that.

-The functor \operatorname{Arc}: \mathsf{FinSet}\to \mathsf{Cat} has the desirable property that any morphism \phi: G \to G' of dangling-edge graphs with component f := \phi_A: A \to A' factorizes as G \to \operatorname{Arc}(f)(G) \to G', where the latter morphism belongs to \operatorname{Arc}(A'):
+The functor has the desirable property that any morphism of dangling-edge graphs with component factorizes as where the latter morphism belongs to :

-To see this, note that if I \twoheadrightarrow I_0' \rightarrowtail I' is the epi-mono factorization of \phi_I: I \to I', then post-composing with s' gives the epi-mono factorization of s' \circ \phi_I = f \circ s, and similarly for the O component.
-The function is N_0' \to N' is then given by the universal property of the colimit N_0'.
+To see this, note that if is the epi-mono factorization of , then post-composing with gives the epi-mono factorization of , and similarly for the component.
+The function is is then given by the universal property of the colimit .

 Another complication is that to compose dangling-edge graphs, we must restrict to cospans with monic legs.
-Given a finitely cocomplete category \mathsf{A} with monomorphisms stable under pushout, such as a topos, let \mathbb{C}\mathsf{sp}_{\mathrm{m}}(\mathsf{A}) be the double of category of cospans in \mathsf{A} whose legs are monic.
+Given a finitely cocomplete category with monomorphisms stable under pushout, such as a topos, let be the double of category of cospans in whose legs are monic.
 Its cells are the usual maps of cospans, with no assumption of monicness.
-Thus, the double category has \mathbb{C}\mathsf{sp}_{\mathrm{m}}(\mathsf{A})_0 = \mathsf{A} and \mathbb{C}\mathsf{sp}_{\mathrm{m}}(\mathsf{A})_1 = \mathsf{A}^{\mathsf{Csp}_{\mathrm{m}}}, where {\mathsf{Csp}_{\mathrm{m}}}:= \{\bullet \rightarrowtail \bullet \leftarrowtail \bullet\} is the walking cospan with monic legs (formally, a finite limits theory).
+Thus, the double category has and , where is the walking cospan with monic legs (formally, a finite limits theory).

-With these preliminaries aside, we define a lax double functor F: \mathbb{C}\mathsf{sp}_{\mathrm{m}}(\mathsf{FinSet}) \to \mathbb{M}(\mathsf{Cat},\times) with F_0: \mathsf{FinSet}\xrightarrow{!} \mathsf{1} the unique map and F_1: \mathsf{FinSet}^{\mathsf{Csp}_{\mathrm{m}}}\to \mathsf{Cat} the following functor.
-On objects, F_1 sends a cospan m = (A_i \xrightarrow{i} A \xleftarrow{o} A_o) to the category of dangling-edge graphs with edge set A, such that the legs i and o inject into the sets of incoming and outgoing edges, respectively.
+With these preliminaries aside, we define a lax double functor with the unique map and the following functor.
+On objects, sends a cospan to the category of dangling-edge graphs with edge set , such that the legs and inject into the sets of incoming and outgoing edges, respectively.
 Importantly, this condition refers to the whole cospan, not just its apex!
-The category F_1(m) is a full subcategory of \operatorname{Arc}(A).
-On morphisms, F_1 sends a map of cospans \alpha = (f_i, f, f_o): m \to m' to the functor F_1(\alpha): F_1(m) \to F_1(m') given by (co)restriction of \operatorname{Arc}(f): \operatorname{Arc}(A) \to \operatorname{Arc}(A').
+The category is a full subcategory of .
+On morphisms, sends a map of cospans to the functor given by (co)restriction of .

-Finally, we define the laxators and unitors of the lax double functor F. Write L: \mathsf{FinSet}\to \mathsf{DGraph} for the functor that sends a finite set A to the shrub with edge set A. For composable cospans m = (A_i \rightarrow A \leftarrow S) and n = (S \rightarrow B \leftarrow B_o) in \mathsf{FinSet}^{\mathsf{Csp}_{\mathrm{m}}}, the laxator \Gamma_{m,n}: F_1(m) \times F_1(n) \to F_1(m \odot n), \quad (G,H) \mapsto G +_{L(S)} H takes the pushout in \mathsf{DGraph} along the shrub L(S).
-Conveniently, Kock has already shown that such pushouts in \mathsf{DGraph} exist and are computed pointwise (Kock 2016, Proposition 1.5.2).
-Thus, the dangling-edge graph \Gamma_{m,n}(G,H) has edge set A +_S B and other sets given by coproduct.
-Similarly, the action of \Gamma_{m,n} on cells is by coproduct.
-For each finite set S, the unitor \gamma_S: 1 \to F_1(S), \quad * \mapsto L(S) picks out the corresponding shrub.
+Finally, we define the laxators and unitors of the lax double functor .
+Write for the functor that sends a finite set to the shrub with edge set .
+For composable cospans and in , the laxator takes the pushout in along the shrub .
+Conveniently, Kock has already shown that such pushouts in exist and are computed pointwise (Kock 2016, Proposition 1.5.2).
+Thus, the dangling-edge graph has edge set and other sets given by coproduct.
+Similarly, the action of on cells is by coproduct.
+For each finite set , the unitor picks out the corresponding shrub.

-The double category of dangling-edge graphs is the Grothendieck construction of the lax double functor \mathbb{C}\mathsf{sp}_{\mathrm{m}}(\mathsf{FinSet}) \xrightarrow{F} \mathbb{M}(\mathsf{Cat},\times) \xrightarrow{\operatorname{coDisc}} \mathbb{S}\mathsf{pan}(\mathsf{Cat}).
+The double category of dangling-edge graphs is the Grothendieck construction of the lax double functor .
 The proarrows are dangling-edge graphs with chosen incoming and outgoing edges, and the cells are arbitrary morphisms of dangling-edge graphs together with compatible maps of the incoming and outgoing edges.

 If the injectivity constraint in dangling-edge graphs is dropped, one obtains a structure isomorphic to whole-grain Petri nets (Kock 2022).
 A double category of whole-grain Petri nets with chosen incoming and outgoing transitions can be constructed similarly to that of dangling-edge graphs.
 In fact, the construction is much simpler because we can work in a copresheaf category.